 Mold is not just unsightly, it is a health hazard to college students.

-Yes – but parents need to know that this past fall there has been a higher number than usual of mold outbreaks in college dorms.
+Yes – but parents need to know that mold outbreaks in college dorms is a real threat.

 Local news and campus newspapers report of students having to move to temporary housing while the college addresses the outbreak.
 Moving out in the middle of a busy semester is disruptive enough.
 But the health problems from mold are the real issue.